 A key starting point is to have a good idea of where Phragmites is likely to be within your region.
 It is not necessary to map every single patch from the outset.
 Phragmites occurs in many habitats and across many jurisdictions, including roadsides, infrastructure lands, natural areas, public lands, private lands, First Nation territories, and is not restricted to wetland habitat.

-Tips - Finding Your Phrag

-- Get techy: use citizen science/engagement platforms to get the public to help locate Phragmites patches (apps such as iNaturalist or EDDmaps). - Use your views: roadside surveys can help find easy-to-access populations allowing for planning to occur while avoiding entering private land until permission is attained. - Communicate: Incorporate any local and Indigenous knowledge which has been shared via your engagement and relationship-building work.
-Communities may be able to share knowledge about the Phragmites populations in their territory. - Sharing is nice: set up a shared platform (e.g. ArcGIS Collector/Field Maps) so that all project partners can contribute data.
-The data described below is essential to support management, but may also be required for permits, funding, reporting and information sharing/celebrating success: - Landowner permission (to survey, to manage, and explicitly to use herbicide); - Roadside survey points; document if Phragmites has crossed into private land off road allowance (Density (low, medium, high), responsibilities - who will reach out to I/o; hydrological conditions (wet, dry, unknown); site access (on foot, truck, ATV, tracked vehicle, inaccessible). - Phrag can hide: When collecting your own data think about the usual places you see Phrag (roads, shorelines and wetlands etc.) but also the non-traditional areas (agricultural drains and ponds, vacant lands, utility corridors, railways and other natural areas such as woodlots and grasslands - Maps are good: Consider developing a series of maps highlighting different populations e.g. roads, utility corridors etc. It is best to have mapping in place for a given management season by late spring to inform permit applications and other approval processes as early as possible.
+ArcGIS Field Maps projects are good for collecting, storing and tracking progress and landowner permissions.
+The table below provides a suggested series of fields to support Phragmites projects.

+TIPS

+- success: - possible.

+FINDING YOUR PHRAG

+" Get techy: use citizen science/engagement platforms to get the public to help locate Phragmites patches (apps such as iNaturalist or EDDMapS).

+Use your views: roadside surveys can help find easy-to-access populations allowing for planning to occur while avoiding entering private land until permission is attained.

+Communicate: Incorporate any local and Indigenous knowledge which has been shared via your engagement and relationship-building work.
+Communities may be able to share knowledge about the Phragmites populations in their territory.

+Sharing is nice: set up a shared platform (e.g. ArcGIS Collector/Field Maps or Survey 123?) so that all project partners can contribute data.
+The data described below is essential to support management, but may also be required for permits, funding, reporting and information sharing/celebrating

+" Landowner permission (to survey, to manage, and explicitly to use herbicide);

+Roadside survey points; document if Phragmites has crossed into private land off road allowance (Density (low, medium, high), responsibilities - who will reach out to I/o; hydrological conditions (wet, dry, unknown); site access (on foot, truck, ATV, tracked vehicle, inaccessible).

+Phrag can hide: When collecting your own data think about the usual places you see Phrag (roads, shorelines and wetlands etc.) but also the non-traditional areas (agricultural drains and ponds, vacant lands, utility corridors, railways and other natural areas such as woodlots and grasslands

+Maps are good: Consider developing a series of maps highlighting different populations e.g. roads, utility corridors etc. It is best to have mapping in place for a given management season by late spring to inform permit applications and other approval processes as early as